MrGiovanni/R-Super/rsuper_train/README.md

 ## Test

-**1- Pre-processing.** Prepare your dataset in the format below (same format as in dataset preparation).
+**1- Pre-processing.** Prepare your dataset in the format below (same format as in dataset preparation, but you do not need the masks for testing).
 The testing code accepts both nii.gz and .npz files.
 Npz is faster.
 <details>
 <summary style="margin-left: 25px;">Dataset format.</summary>
 <div style="margin-left: 25px;">